martinaalvera/Documentation/script_galaxyctl_libs.rst

 Galaxyctl libraries
 ===================
-Galaxyctl is a paython script collenction for Galaxy management (first start, stop/start/restart/status).
+Galaxyctl is a python script collection for Galaxy management (first start, stop/start/restart/status).
 Moreover it is possible to manage, through specific script, LUKS volumes and Onedata spaces.

 Galaxyctl requires superuser privileges.